afranz29/afranz29/README.md

 ## Hey there! 👋

-I'm a Junior student at UMBC (3rd year), studying comp sci with a focus on cybersecurity.
+I'm a rising senior student at UMBC, studying computer science with a focus on cybersecurity and data science.
 Here you'll find all the projects I've worked on, personal and in school!

 ## Socials